Kourtney Kardashian features NZ Solvej Swings in Christmas gift guide

 "It's very exciting!" she says.
 "It's kind of crazy to think when we are here in small rural Matiere sewing our swings that they may end up in amazing homes in LA, like Kourtney Kardashian's."

-The day the Kardashian shared her gift guide, the Solvej Swings website saw traffic from the US increase 10-fold and stockists from The States have also upped their orders in anticipation of increased demand following the mother-of-three's promotion.
+The day the Kardashian shared her gift guide, the Solvej Swings website saw traffic from the US increase 10-fold.
+Stockists from the States have also upped their orders in anticipation of increased demand following the mother-of-three's promotion.

 And that's before any posts on Kourtney's social media accounts, which have a combined reach of 109 million followers.